ttltrk/TTT/CLOUD/AWS/CCP/CCP.md

   - Eliminate guesswork about infrastructure capacity needs.
 Instead of paying for idle or underutilized servers, you can scale up or down to meet the current need.
 - Increase speed and agility
+  - Launch resources within a few clicks in minutes instead of waiting days or weeks of your IT to implement the solution on-premise
 - Stop spending money on running and maintaining data centers
+  - Focus on your own customers, rather than on the heavy lifting of racking, stacking and powering servers
 - Go global in minutes
+  - Deploy your app in multiple regions around the world with a few clicks.
+Provide lower latency and a better experience for your customers at minimal cost

 [^^^](#LIST_TO)